Frenkytay/99_group_project_BE/README.md

 ```

 ## Requirements
 The listing service has been built already.
 You need to build the remaining two components: the user service and the public API layer.
-The implementation of the listing service can serve as a good starting point to learn more about how to structure a web application using the Tornado web framework.
+The implementation of the listing service can serve as a good starting point to learn more about how to structure a web application using the java spring boot.

 The first priority would be to get a working system up and running!
 A great submission would demonstrate a grasp of the principles of microservice architecture.